frazrepo/vimrc/README.md

     Below : Shift-Enter or <M-o> or )<space>
     Above : <M-0> or (<space>

+Paste inner object quickly

+    "p for vi"p
+    'p for vi'p
+    (p for vi(p
+    )p for vi)p

 ### Visual mode mappings

 Visual mode pressing `*` or `#` searches for the current selection: